 Stuffed courgette boats with a delectable lightly spiced minced lamb and a creamy and zesty tahini sauce.
 Ready in just 30 minutes, these baked courgette boats are an ideal option for a light weeknight lunch or dinner, or as a heartier meal served with sides.

 Want more quick and easy lamb recipes?
-You should try my Homemade Turkish Lamb Shish Kebabs, Keema Rice and Lamb Kofta Wraps.
+You should try my Homemade Turkish Lamb Shish Kebabs, Keema Rice Recipe and Lamb Kofta Wraps.
 And if you have leftover courgette you should check out my Courgette Pancakes and Courgette and Mushroom Pasta.

 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!